sabhiram/logictree/README.md

 ## Usage

-The idea here is to build a tree that represents some arbitrary grouping of logical statements when when injected with template values will evaluate to `true` or `false`.
+The idea here is to build a tree that represents some arbitrary grouping of logical statements, which when executed against a context of values will evaluate to `true` or `false`.
 This is useful for various if-this-then-that-esq scenarios.
 Here is one such example:

 Lets say we want to make a tree so that we can evaluate the following statement in a programmatic fashion:
 "If the price of milk is between 4 and 6 a gallon when the price of onions is between 1 and 2 per pound, or if the price of toothpaste is more than 5; do something!"